 If you need a fruit fix, Binghagi is the place to go.
 One of their most popular bingsu flavors is fruit bingsu, which uses a mix of seasonally available fruit.
 Binghagi, aptly translates to “ice age,” has other flavors such as Oreo, Cheese, and Peach.
 Binghagi is a great option for those who want to spend a day cafe-hopping as it’s located in the trendy and artsy Mangwon neighborhood.

 Bing Bing Bing (빙빙빙)

-One of the best things to do in Seoul is to go to Bing Bing Bing which perfect for those flying solo because they offer single servings for all their bingsu flavors.
-Located in Gangnam, this bingsu shop is a great place to stop to recharge during a shopping spree.
+One of the best things to do in Seoul is to go to Bing Bing Bing, which is perfect for those flying solo because they offer single servings for all their bingsu flavors.
+Located in Gangnam, this bingsu shop is a great place to recharge during a shopping spree.
 They even have an espresso flavor bingsu if you need a kick of caffeine to continue your shopping adventures.

 Don’t be confused when you order bingsu at Tiravento and receive what looks like a skein of thread with beans and ice cream on the side.
 The Itaewon cafe’s bingsu is known for resembling Kkultarae (꿀타래), commonly called Dragon’s beard candy in English.
 The visual illusion of the bingsu adds another layer of fun to the icy treat.